|Text: John 12:20-24

 brought to Jesus for an instant solution to their problems.

 And so these Greeks also come, and they, too, want to see Jesus.
 They hear him say, "The hour has now come for the Son of Man to receive great glory".
 At long last God will show himself.
 Enough of this Galilean flesh-and-blood, ordinary humanness.
-At last Jesus will throw off his humanity and reveal his glory.
-At last the hour when we will see God high and lifted up in glory.
+At last, Jesus will throw off his humanity and reveal his glory.
+At last, the hour when they will see God high and lifted up in glory.
 The glorious God has come to provide an instant fix to all our problems (one of those problems is the Romans).

 Yes, Jesus did heal instantly, immediately gave people new

 purpose, right away calmed fears, forgave sins and brought people closer to God.

 He carried enormous burdens especially when he saw the disbelief, the hardness of human hearts, the blindness of even those who were closest to him.
 They couldnít understand what he was on about and refused to hear what Godís plan was for him.